 It’s possible that in certain people, whey protein can act just as a gluten does – making proper digestion difficult, leading to inflammation and other negative symptoms.

 This sounds awfully similar to leaky gut, which stresses the importance of avoiding gluten in products like wheat.

 Soy.
 While soy is a common option for those following vegetarian and vegan diets, as a nutrient it’s not a great choice.
 The phytic acids found in soy bind and pull major minerals such as calcium, magnesium, and zinc from the body.
 Additionally, thyroid hormonal problems have been linked to soy consumption.
 Don’t be fooled by its low-cal appeal!

 Wheat.
 Some whey protein powder products intended for muscle "bulking" add wheat gluten to maximize calorie intake.
 Again, gluten can be highly allergenic and can promote inflammatory reactions within the body.
 The next time you’re looking to pack some extra calories into your protein shake, opt for a natural, nutrient-rich addition, like bananas.

 Collagen peptides.
-Here at Amandean we’re big on collagen peptide powder.
+Here at Amandean we’re big on natural Collagen Peptides powder.
 Like its cousin bone broth, collagen is an excellent way of obtaining the best amino acid protein chain, sourced from grass-fed cows.
 Collagen is the natural protein that our bodies generate to make up our skin, joints, hair and nails – and an excellent choice for gut health.

 What is Your Whey Protein Processed From and Where Was it Sourced?